harshalvrm/Dance-Home-Page-Live-Class-Project-14/Readme.md

 ---

 ## Description
-This is a landing page designed for a SAAS based business firm in pure HTML and CSS.
+This is a landing page designed for a Dance Home Page in pure HTML and CSS.
 The overall design consists of 3 sections.
-The entire webpage is divided into multiple segments which are the navigation bar, intro section, features section and cards section.
-All the buttons are designed along with animations.
+The entire webpage is divided into multiple segments which are the navigation bar, hero section, and bottom section that includes services and a quote.
 <br>

-Most of the alignment with the elements was done using `Flexbox` and its various properties.
-In total, I gave `8-9 hours` to build this entire website.
-In the beginning, I spent a lot of time writing HTML segments where I declared all of the crucial components like the navbar, intro section, card sections, creative team, button designing, footer, and all of their images, and icons.
-Selecting the correct icons, images, and their size according to the color scheme was one of the challenging tasks for me.
-Eventually, I spent most of my time designing and maintaining the responsiveness of each object for multiple screen sizes.
-In this webpage, the responsive breakpoints are at `1024px`, `768px`, and `576px`.
+This project involves a heavy positioning and alignment of the images, lines and texts.
+The initial challenge was to design a hollow shape text in the hero section.
+To design that, I use `text-shadow` property while maintaining the color and playing with shadows to design the hollow effect while making the internal part transparent.In total, I gave `4-5 hours` to build this entire website.
 <br>
 The image property was an important element that I learned in this project.
 Correct cropping and aligning of images were necessary for this webpage.
-This particular project has trained me more on `Flexbox`, `media queries, `images`, and properties along with designing aspects.
+This particular project has trained me more on `Positionin', 'z-index', 'image properties', 'filter property', 'text shadow', and to create stepper using list item & div (By using relative & absolute).

 <br>